Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 * Business Requirement 1 - Correlation and Visualisation of Data
     * Inspect the data relating to the variables in the diabetes dataset
     * Standardisation of data required to analyse due to 0 values on some variables which hold no worth
-    * Make use of a Correlation Study to help understand which variables are strongly linked to the outcome of diabetes
+    * Make use of a Correlation Study to help understand which variables are linked to the outcome of diabetes
-    * Visualisations and the correlation study will be used to support the validation of hypothesis
+    * Visualisations and the correlation study will be used to support the validation
 * Business Requirement 2 - Build a Machine Learning model
     * Split data into two categories, training data and testing data.
     * Be able to make predictions of the likeliness of diabetes
     * Make use of a Support Vector Machine model to classify whether or not a patient is diabetic for use in the medical industry.
-* Business Requirement 3 - Optimise accuracy of ML tool
+* Business Requirement 3 - Accuracy of ML tool
     * Having trained the model, testing data will be used to determine the accuracy score for insight into how well the model is performing.
-    * Fine tuning of the model with hyperparameters to increase accuracy score.
 * Business Requirement 4 - Creation of a Dashboard for user input
     * Creation of a user interface where a summarised description of model can be viewed
     * Allow for manual data input for the model to predict diabetes outcome